BigBoot/AutoKuma/README.md

 kuma.example.http.url: "https://example.com"
 ```

-Take a look at [all available monitor types](MONITOR_TYPES.md) and the corresponding settings.
+Take a look at [all available entity types](ENTITY_TYPES.md) and their corresponding settings.

-AutoKuma also provides support for creating and assigning groups:
+### Groups
+To assign a monitor to a group set it's parent_name property to the autokuma id of the group, e.g.

 ```plaintext
 kuma.mygroup.group.name: "This is a Group"